openhab/openhab-docs/installation/armbian.md

 ## Recommended hardware

-OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but we recommend those minimal specifications:
+OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but we recommend to sue only boards that meets those specifications:

-- 512Mb of memory
+- 1Gb of memory
 - 4 core
-- wired networking
+- powered with regular power connector

 ![Armbian](images/boards1.png)